It's like Pixie Dust!

 What do I need to bring?

 Beach wear is fine.
 We recommend a t-shirt or rash guard in case of sandfly’s in the lagoon but it varies depending on the night (many nights have no sandflies).
+You can use bug spray/off on your skin for the tour, but please don’t swim if you do as it is harmful to the plankton.
 If you are bringing young kids then bring a towel in a dry bag, so they can warm up after a swim.
-We supply bug spray for your skin if you want to put some on.

 Should I bring a camera?